 What did I find out?
 It’s simple, my sacrum was stuck and fixed and my babies needed it to be mobile.
 Really, does anyone focus on their sacral mobility?
 That’s a laugh!
 I got pretty good doing Kate’s Cat and my husband could easily do the Sacral Manoeuvre.

 So, what happened?
 I labored, labored and labored … just like my other births.
 My obstetrician tried to be supportive but really what could anyone do.
 The longer my labor lasted the more I pushed my husband away and retreated into my anger.
-Finally he whispered in my ear to try to mobilise my sacrum.
-Now why didn’t I think of that?
-So for the next 20 minutes I did Kate’s Cat and boy did my labor suddenly change.
+Finally, he whispered in my ear to try to mobilize my sacrum.
+Now, why didn’t I think of that?
+So for the next 20 minutes, I did Kate’s Cat and boy did my labor suddenly change.
 And then I was forced to have to deal with more pain and harder work which I hated.
 Thankfully that only lasted a short time and then I started to push.
 We had done the internal work and our baby basically popped out.
 I was in shock, sobbing hysterically and had to be calmed down.
 I DID IT!
 I DID IT!
 I DID IT!

 What did I learn … now that I’m 6 months past that birth?
 I learned how important opening up my pelvis was.
 Being a cyclist and bent over meant that long muscle that runs down the back and fixes onto the sacrum prevented it from moving and that simple thing had stopped my three babies from moving my sacrum out and being able to come down, through and out’.
 Get Birthing Better for god sake!